SylvanFranklin/nonsense/lib.typ

                 }
             }
                 context if (count.get().first() > 1 and calc.rem(n, 3) == 0) {
-                    // abstract this into a method of some kind [\ \ #proof-theorem-lemma(i* 3, count.display())]
+                    [\ \ #proof-theorem-lemma(i* 3, count.display())]
                     count.step(level: 2)
                 }